 Bristol Museum & Art Gallery is located at the top of Park St, close to Bristol Uni’s Wills Memorial building.
 There are some great static exhibitions, as well as pop-up temporary ones.
-If you are looking to up your knowledge on Bristol then get yourself down to M Shed to learn about the city's history and take a peek at the infamous Colston statue toppled during the Black Lives Matter protests.
+If you are looking to up your knowledge on Bristol, then get yourself down to M Shed to learn about the city's history and take a peek at the infamous Colston statue toppled during the Black Lives Matter protests.

-If you are in the need for some art, then you are in the right place.
-Bristol has a fantastic art scene with quite a few free to enter galleries that change up their exhibitions quite regularly.
-Located in the nice surroundings of Bristol harbourside, the Arnolfini is open Tuesday to Sunday and once you are done taking in the exhibition - if the weather’s nice - join the rest of Bristol in sitting around the harbour edge with a drink.
+If you are in the need of some art therapy, Bristol has a fantastic art scene with many free-to-enter galleries that regularly change up their exhibitions.
+Located in the tranquil surroundings of Bristol Harbourside, the Arnolfini is open Tuesday to Sunday and, once you are done taking in the exhibition, join the rest of Bristol in sitting around the harbour edge with a drink (if the weather's nice).

-If you fancy walking a little further head to Spike Island Bristol's vibrant hub that is the 'International Centre for the development of contemporary art and design'.
+If you fancy walking a little further, head to Spike Island Bristol's vibrant hub which is dubbed the 'International Centre for the development of contemporary art and design'.

-Bristol has some great green spaces near to the city centre, whether you are looking for a place to head for a run or a place to hang out with friends there are plenty of options to choose from.
+Bristol has some great green spaces near the city centre, whether you are looking for a place to head for a run or a place to hang out with friends.

-If you’re the other side of town College Green offers a great picnic hang out point, surrounded by Bristol Cathedral and overlooked by the council offices it is a nice place to hang out and meet your friends.
+If you’re on the other side of town, College Green offers a great picnic hang-out point.
+Surrounded by Bristol Cathedral and overlooked by the council offices, it is a nice place to hang out and meet your friends.

 If you head up Whiteladies Road and out of Clifton you will reach The Downs, 400 acres of greenery which is home to the Downs Festival.
-Make sure you.
-Plus take an obligatory walk across Bristol’s famous suspension bridge.
+Make sure you take an obligatory walk across Bristol’s famous suspension bridge.

-Home of the world-renowned Balloon fiesta, Ashton Court is a mansion surrounded by large green spaces and a wood.
+Home of the world-renowned Balloon fiesta, Ashton Court is a mansion surrounded by large green spaces and woods.
 There is even a specially designated BBQ area for you to cook up a storm with your pals.

 Tourist Sightseeing Things

-This is a unique day out that works well with taking a walk across the suspension bridge.
-Located just a couple of minutes from the bridge take a look at the amazing sights from the observatory and take a look at the camera obscura, which was used by artists to draw the surrounding area.
+This is a unique day out that works well paired with a walk across the suspension bridge.
+Located just a couple of minutes from the bridge, take a look at the amazing sights from the observatory and at the camera obscura, which was used by artists to draw the surrounding area.